oraclebase/vagrant/rac/ol7_122/README.md

 vagrant up
 ```

+Ignore the final "default: Host key verification failed." message at the end.
+That's fine.

 Start the first node of the cluster.
 This will perform all of the installations operations.
 Depending on the spec of the host system, this could take a long time.
 On one of my servers it took about 3.5 hours to complete.

 ```